 She is also a member of the National Association of College and University Attorneys (NACUA) and the New Jersey State Bar Association.
 Prior to joining the University, Ms. Kiernan served as a law clerk to the Honorable Frederick C. Kentz, III, New Jersey Superior Court, Chancery Division.
 She was also in the private practice of law at Whipple, Ross & Hirsch for several years before coming to Seton Hall.

-Patrick G. Lyons was named Director of Athletics and Recreational Services at Seton Hall University on February 22, 2011.
+Patrick G. Lyons is the Vice President for Athletics and Recreational Services at Seton Hall University.

-Since his arrival, Lyons has been dedicated in his efforts to implement his vision for Seton Hall's athletics and recreation department by introducing a number of initiatives designed to enhance the college experience for Seton Hall's 14 NCAA Division I athletics programs and the student body as a whole.
+Since his arrival in February, 2011, Lyons has been dedicated in his efforts to implement his vision for Seton Hall's athletics and recreation department by introducing a number of initiatives designed to enhance the college experience for Seton Hall's 14 NCAA Division I athletics programs and the student body as a whole.

 In Lyons' two full years as Director of Athletics, the Pirate Blue Athletic Fund, Seton Hall's athletic fundraising vehicle, experienced the most success in its history.
 Pirate Blue received record contributions in consecutive years to fund critical initiatives to help ensure the Pirates will remain competitive in the BIG EAST conference and at a national level.